 Obesity is the root cause of various health problems, including hypertension and diabetes.
 So, before adding seeds to your diet, talk to a nutritionist, especially if you’re trying to lose weight.

-Eating large quantities of pumpkin seeds may lead to stomach related issues, mainly stomach aches.
-It is because pumpkin seeds contain a high concentration of fatty acids, which can cause stomach distress, cramps, and pain if consumed in excess.
+Eating large quantities of pumpkin seeds may lead to stomach-related issues, mainly stomach aches.
+It is because pumpkin seeds contain a high concentration of fatty acids that lead to stomach distress, cramps, and pain if consumed in excess.